Fixed-Asset-Ratio-Trading/fixed-ratio-trading/README.md

 - **LP-B Tokens**: Represent claims on Token B side of pool
 - **Perfect asymmetric deposits**: Deposit only the token you have
 - **Precise withdrawals**: Withdraw exactly the token you want
+- **Future Enhancement**: Upcoming versions will allow users to withdraw from both sides of the pool using either LP-A or LP-B tokens for maximum flexibility

 ---